SahilVijaySingh28/PeerChat/docs/api.md

 2. **Sharding**: Distribute data across multiple documents for high-write scenarios
 3. **Aggregation**: Precompute aggregated data for frequently accessed statistics

-This API documentation provides a comprehensive overview of FlashChat's data model and operations, enabling developers to understand and extend the application effectively.
+This API documentation provides a comprehensive overview of PeerChat's data model and operations, enabling developers to understand and extend the application effectively.